 I mapped out various journeys in Sketch and prepared these for a second, more rigorous round of user testing.

-Any new components which have been approved for use in the new journey need to be added to the design system.
-The process ensures that the work is available for other designers in the future.
-It also allows for any detailing that might not have been necessary in the designs.
+New components which have been approved for use in the new journey need to be added to our design documentation.
+This process ensures that the work is available for other designers but also helps to add context and detail for developers building the components.